Phase 1: Establishing Academic Eligibility

 Substantially equivalent means that your qualifications and competence must be equivalent, but not identical, in all essential respects, to those of Canadian-educated occupational therapists.

-To determine your academic equivalency, you must complete the Substantial Equivalency Assessment System, also known as SEAS.
-SEAS is administed by the Association of Canadian Occupational Therapy Regulators (ACOTRO).
-SEAS is a multi-part assessment consisting of :
+To determine your academic equivalency, you must complete the Substantial Equivalency Assessment System, also known as SEAS SEAS – Association of Canadian Occupational Therapy Regulatory Organizations (acotro-acore.org).
+SEAS is administed by the Association of Canadian Occupational Therapy Regulators (ACOTRO), this is a multi-part assessment consisting of the following steps (SEAS Steps – Association of Canadian Occupational Therapy Regulatory Organizations (acotro-acore.org)):

 - Academic Credential Assessment (ACA)